 Deferred Inflows of Resources - Deferred inflows of resources represents an acquisition of net position that applies to a future period(s) and will not be recognized as an inflow of resources (revenue) until that time.
 Available means collected within the current year or expected to be collected soon enough thereafter to be used to pay liabilities of the current year.
-Deferred inflows of resources in the governmental fund financial statements represent the amount of assets that have been recognized, but the related revenue has not been recognized since the assets are not collected within the current year.
-Deferred to be collected soon enough thereafter to be used to pay liabilities of the current year.
+Deferred inflows of resources in the governmental fund financial statements represent the amount of assets that have been recognized, but the related revenue has not been recognized since the assets are not collected within the current year or expected to be collected soon enough thereafter to be used to pay liabilities of the current year.
 Deferred inflows of resources consist of receivables not collected within sixty days after year end.

-Deferred inflows of resources in the Statement of Net Position consist of the unamortized portion of differences between expected and actual experiences, for pension and OPEB, the net difference between projected and actual earnings on pension plan investments, changes in proportion and proportionate share of contributions for pension, and the unamortized change in assumptions for OPEB.
+Deferred inflows of resources in the Statement of Net Position consist of the unamortized portion of differences between expected and actual experiences, for pension and OPEB, changes in proportion and proportionate share of contributions for pension, and the unamortized change in assumptions for OPEB.